Computing

 Implementation

-As well as ensuring computing is embedded across the curriculum, at Guilden Sutton C of E Primary School it is timetabled through stand-alone lessons that are blocked or taught weekly.
-For computing covers all aspects of the National Curriculum and has been organised so that children understand concepts, develop knowledge and skills and so that they progress throughout the year groups.
+As well as ensuring computing is embedded across the curriculum, at Guilden Sutton C of E Primary School it is timetabled through stand-alone lessons that are taught fortnightly.
+We follow the Kapow Computing condensed scheme which covers all aspects of the National Curriculum and has been organised so that children understand concepts, develop knowledge and skills and so that they progress throughout the year groups.
+The Kapow Computing scheme is organised into five key areas (Computer systems and networks, Programming, Creating media, Data handling and Online safety), creating a cyclical route through which children can develop their computing knowledge and skills by revisiting and building on previous learning.
+All children receive the same curriculum offer.
+Our ambitious, broad and balanced curriculum is adapted to ensure learning for all our children is never narrowed.
+Computing resources via the Kapow curriculum and additional support are available and utilised where appropriate to further enhance first quality teaching.

 As a school, we take online safety very seriously and aim to give children the relevant knowledge and skills to keep themselves safe online.
 This is done through both computing lessons and Collective Worship assemblies.
 Each year group engages with a block of work on age-appropriate E-Safety content and current trends which coincides with our behaviour and anti-bullying policies.
 Safer Internet Day and E-Safety Week are annual events that are celebrated in our school.
 In an ever-changing environment, we recognise the importance of keeping up-to-date with the needs of the children and aim to keep parents informed also.